wnayes/bond-wm/README.md

 The window manager is stable enough for basic daily usage.

-At this time, there is no distributed releases.
+At this time, there is no distributed release.
 To try out the window manager, check out this repository, built it, and invoke `electron` against the repository root directory.

 ```
 Command line flags: